avinor/terraform-azurerm-kubernetes/README.md

 ## Dashboard

-Currently the Kubernetes Dashboard does not support RBAC in a good way.
-There is an option in this module to turn on a read-only dashboard with variable `read_only_dashboard`.
-When set to true it will grant users access to read resources in Kubernetes from the dashboard, except secrets, but not modify in any way.
-Dashboard still has to be started by running `az aks browse` where users have to sign in.
+AKS comes with dashboard preinstalled, but currently it does not work well with rbac enabled.
+It is possible to open the dashboard by running `az aks browse`, but it does not have access to read any resources.
+This could be resolved by granting the dashboard service account access to read, or enable token authentication on the dashboard.
+Both requires additional configuration after cluster has been deployed.

 ## Available version